inab/oeb_general_docs/how_to/2_participe_events.md

 ### What benchmkarking data can be published?
 To publish data to OpenEBench portal, two types of datasets are allowed:
-- **Participant dataset**: Produced by participants with their tool given a specific input data.
+- **Participant dataset**: Produced by participants with their tool from a specific input data.
 - **Consolidated dataset**: It includes participant data, assessment data and aggregation data.
 Generated once a benchmarking worflow has been successfully executed.

 For more details, see the [Scientific Datasets](https://openebench.readthedocs.io/en/dev/technical_references/2_scientific_datasets.html#datasets-types-and-cross-references) reference.